 A.R.S. § 13-707(B) provides that a person convicted of the same misdemeanor or petty offense within two years of the date of the present offense shall be sentenced for the next higher class of offense for which the person currently stands convicted.
-Except for misdemeanor offenses prosecuted in a justice or municipal court, the presumptive fine imposed on an enterprise must be the median of the allowable range for the violation involved.
-With specified exceptions, the amount of the fine must be reduced by 25% if the enterprise had an effective program to prevent and detect violations of law when the offense was committed.
-Whether or not there is a program, five times the maximum allowable fine may be charged under circumstances prescribed in § 13-823.
+Except for misdemeanor offenses

-A.R.S.
-12-114 - \$9 surcharge on any fee charged by a court authorized diversion program for a civil or criminal traffic offense.
+A.R.S. § 12-114 - \$9 surcharge on any fee charged by a court authorized diversion program for a civil or criminal traffic offense.